reazon-research/reazon-research.github.io/source/blog/2024-08-01-ReazonSpeech.rst

 Easy deployment with ONNX
 =========================

-As previously stated, the ReazonSpeech v2.1 model is now available in the ONNX format, significantly enhancing its versatility across a wide range of platforms.
+The ReazonSpeech-k2-v2 model is available in the ONNX format, significantly enhancing its versatility across a wide range of platforms.
 Leveraging the ONNX runtime, which is independent of the PyTorch framework, simplifies the setup process, facilitating seamless integration across diverse environments.
 This adaptability ensures practical application on various devices, including Linux, macOS, Windows, embedded systems, Android, and iOS.

 For more details about the supported platforms, please refer to the `Sherpa-ONNX's documentation <https://k2-fsa.github.io/sherpa/onnx/index.html>`_.